wintersys-projects/adt-build-machine-scripts/templatedconfigurations/specification.md

 ----------

 ### NO_REVERSE_PROXY

+(I realised that if English is not your first language my naming convention NO_ might be confusing because it looks like no (as in none).
+So, please note: the abbreviation "no." (from Latin numero) always refers to quantity or indicates "number" or number of so NO_REVERSE_PROXIES expands to "number of reverse proxies)

 This tells the system how many reverse proxy servers to deploy this can be up to 5 servers.
 So, you set this value to any integer between 1 and 5